 Manchester is proud of Alan Turing but does it deserve to be?
-In this book explores the complexity of the city that Alan Turing encountered in 1948.
-I go well Turing as a mathematician, to cover wire-women, Wittgenstein and the daisy.
+This book explores the complexity of the city that Alan Turing encountered in 1948.
+It’s about much more than Turing as a mathematician, covering wire-women, Wittgenstein and the daisy.
 This book takes you across the city of Manchester, from Hale to Moston, via the Festival of Britain and the seminar rooms and pick-up sites of the Oxford Road.
-It is a richly illustrated account of lives lived - and one life ended tragically early - in a post-war Manchester busy creating the computer.
+It is a richly illustrated account of lives lived — and one life ended tragically early — in a post-war Manchester busy creating the computer.

 I loved writing this book, the fruit of years of researching Alan Turing’s story.
 Most fascinating for me — and I hope, for you — were the remarkable men and women who surrounded him.
 So while this book is of course about Turing, it's more about Manchester, and what it was like to make new friends and lovers in the smog-bound, bombed-out city of 1948.
 On the way, I slip in some of the mathematics, computing and biology that brought me to Turing in the first place, so there’s artificial life here.
 But real life too. — Jonathan Swinton.

 Alan Turing's Manchester is beautifully conceived and written.
 Professor Marjorie Senechal, author of I Died For Beauty.

 Atmospheric and informative.
 The whole book, as a good read, will appeal to anyone whose heart is in Manchester.
 Professor Simon Lavington, author of Early British Computers.

 What Turing achieved in Manchester alone, in artificial life and machine intelligence, is enough in its own right to secure him a place in history.
 But Manchester was also the site of a relationship which, when disclosed to the suburban police, caused him to be prosecuted and convicted for a sexual act which is today no crime.
 Twenty-seven months after his public guilt was pronounced, he was dead by his own hand.